 Best Hostel in Atlanta: Micasa

-The charming and quaint Micasa guesthouse is one of the best places to stay in Atlanta for anyone looking to combine comfort and good old Southern charms with a warm welcome and modern amenities.
+The charming and quaint Micasa guesthouse is one of the best hostels in Atlanta for anyone looking to combine comfort and good old Southern charms with a warm welcome and modern amenities.
 The private double rooms share bathrooms and the nightly rates are reasonable.
 Guests can cook their own meals in the shared kitchen and chill in the lounge.
 The property has laundry facilities, free Wi-Fi, and free parking.
 It’s located in Mechanicsville, one of the up-and-coming neighbourhoods in Atlanta.

 Best Airbnb in Atlanta: Themed flat in a prime location